 CHE 200 • Laboratory Safety and Chemical Hygiene 1 Credit

-Prerequisites: One year of High school chemistry and One semester of college-level science.
+Prerequisites: One year of high school chemistry and One semester of college-level science.
 Offered: Fall, Spring.

 CHE 214 • General Chemistry II 3 Credits